geology

 Kyrgyzstan political map

-Kyrgyzstan is located in Central Asia.
-Kyrgyzstan is bordered by Kazakhstan to the north, China to the east, Tajikistan to the south, and uzbekistan to the west.
+Kyrgyzstan is located in central Asia.
+Kyrgyzstan is bordered by Kazakhstan to the north, China to the southeast, Tajikistan to the south, and Uzbekistan to the west.

 Kyrgyzstan Bordering Countries: